-- 43. The allocation of the above roles will be reviewed annually to ensure that the arrangements are working effectively and in response to staffing and workload changes. - 44.
-The Council's Equality Governance Process is set out in Annex 3.
+- feedback from staff members with protected characteristics will be sought via internal engagement. - 47.
+The allocation of the above roles will be reviewed annually to ensure that the arrangements are working effectively and in response to staffing and workload changes.